 - Recipient, Minority Scholar in Cancer Research Award, American Association for Cancer Research, 2013 and 2015

-- Reviewer, Hepatology; Cancer Research; Journal of Clinical Oncology; Carcinogenesis; Molecular Carcinogenesis; Cancer Epidemiology Biomarkers & Prevention; American Journal of Epidemiology; International Journal of Epidemiology; JNCI Cancer Spectrum; and many others
+- Reviewer, Journal of Hepatology; Cancer Research; Journal of Clinical Oncology; Human Molecular Genetics; Carcinogenesis: Integrative Cancer Research; Molecular Carcinogenesis; Cancer Epidemiology, Biomarkers & Prevention; American Journal of Epidemiology; International Journal of Epidemiology; JNCI Cancer Spectrum; and many others